 He has performed major cello concertos with many British orchestras, as well as contemporary concertos by John Bevan Baker and Tom David Wilson.
 He has been invited to perform chamber music throughout Europe and is a founder member of the Carsaig Quartet.
-He has performed alongside the Doric String Quartet at the Mendelssohn on Mull Festival and has given chamber performances this season at Wigmore Hall, Royal Festival Hall, and Pierre Boulez Saal.
+He has performed alongside the Doric String Quartet at the Mendelssohn on Mull Festival and has given chamber performances this season at Wigmore Hall, Royal Festival Hall, and Pierre Boulez Saal in Berlin.

 Findlay has toured Europe and China as an orchestral musician, and was principal cello of NYOS Scotland at the BBC Proms.
 He has played with the European Union Youth Orchestra, BBC Symphony Orchestra, English National Opera Orchestra, and has been Principal Cello of every Royal College of Music orchestra.

 Findlay is the Cello and Composition Scholar at St. Paul’s, Knightsbridge, where he frequently performs and writes for the resident professional choir.
 He is also Resident Cellist at W. E. Hill & Sons, where he has the opportunity to play and critique the finest modern and antique instruments.